 Communication

 In a healthy relationship, you are able to talk about things that are important to you and important to your relationship.
-Healthy couples care about what the other person is thinking and feeling.
+Being open and honest with each other builds trust.
+Share thoughts and feelings regularly to maintain a strong connection and foster intimacy.

 Respect